by Cat, Sept 2007; updated Dec 2013 (Photo, right, from Wikimedia Commons)

 Danish Red Slaw (Rødkålssalat)

-This recipe is adapted from Wonderful Wonderful Danish Cooking, by Ingaborg Dahl Jensen.
+My Mom was Danish, and she sometimes made a Danish version of coleslaw, but she never wrote down her recipe.
+I’ve adapted my recipe which tastes similar to Mom’s from Wonderful Wonderful Danish Cooking, by Ingaborg Dahl Jensen.
 The original serves 6; I’ve cut it down to 2 servings.

-You could use a stalk of celery instead of the heart, in a pinch.
+You could use a stalk of Organic celery instead of the heart, in a pinch.

 - ⅓ – ½ head red cabbage (depending on size of the head), about 4 cups chopped